Skip to main content

 Discord

-For real-time contributor discussion and collaboration.
-The server is designed around MCP contributors and is not intended to be a place for general MCP support.
-The Discord server will have both public and private channels.
+The MCP Contributor Discord is for real-time contributor discussion and collaboration.
+The server is designed for MCP contributors and is not intended for general MCP support.

 Public Channels (Default)